Cyfrifiadureg gyda Lleoliad (MSc)

 Students may choose to apply for a paid 7-12 month professional work placement to be undertaken on completion of Spring semester and before completing the MSc course with a 60-credit dissertation.
 This provides valuable work experience to develop your IT Professional skills.

 Graduates from these programmes will be ideally placed for employment in the computing industry or for careers requiring a combination of their graduate discipline with computing expertise.

-- A conversion course as well as an accredited course recognised by BCS, the Chartered Institute for IT.
+- A conversion course that is accredited by BCS, the Chartered Institute for IT.

-- The opportunity to complement the discipline in which you graduated with the discipline of Computing.
+- The opportunity to complement your existing discipline with Computing.